gefyrahq/gefyrahq.github.io/gefyra/versioned_docs/version-2.0.0/shared-environments/clients.md

 :::note **TLDR;**

-Gefyra Clients provide a way to grant multiple clients limited access to a Kubernetes cluster in order to use Gefyra's capabilities.
+Gefyra Clients provide a way to grant multiple clients (i.e. users, robots, pipelines, etc.) limited access to a Kubernetes cluster in order to use Gefyra's capabilities.

 :::